mazwat/mazwat.github.io/data-structures-lm.md

 as in the method which compares the current object with the specified object, as we saw in the previous approach.
 In `IComparable` the value now returned by the `compareTo()` method decides the relative order of the objects in the sorted list.
 A negative, zero and a positive value represents if the compared object is less than, equal to or more than the specified object.
 More on that shortly.

-In the following code, the Character class implements the IComparable interface (CLICK) and overrides its CompareTo() method (CLICK).
-The List of Characters objects is then sorted using the no-arg Sort method (CLICK).
+In the following code, the `Character` class implements the `IComparable` interface and overrides its `CompareTo()` method.
+The List of Characters objects is then sorted using the no-arg `Sort` method.

 ## Video Lecture

 ### Part 1